tvrzna/emptty/README.md

 `XORG_ARGS` Arguments passed to Xorg server.

-`DYNAMIC_MOTD` Allows to use /etc/emptty/motd-gen.sh script to generate custom MOTD.
+`DYNAMIC_MOTD` Allows to use dynamic motd script to generate custom MOTD.
 Possible values are "true" or "false".
 Default value is false.
-__NOTE:__ Be sure, that /etc/emptty/motd-gen.sh has correct content and permissions (e.g. 744), the script is started as default user; in daemon mode it means `root`.
+__NOTE:__ Be sure, that dynamic motd has correct content and permissions (e.g. 744), the script is started as default user; in daemon mode it means `root`.

+`DYNAMIC_MOTD_PATH` Allows to override default path to dynamic motd.
+Default value is `/etc/emptty/motd-gen.sh`

+`MOTD_PATH` Allows to override default path to static motd.
+Default value is `/etc/emptty/motd`

 `FG_COLOR` Foreground color, available only in daemon mode.
 List of colors is listed below.